-The Board is also strongly considering moving the company to the USA in the short term and seeking a listing on a US exchange, most likely on the OTC in the first instance which will open up further avenues to capital as and when required.
+The Board has progressed discussions on domiciling the Company in the USA where it will seek a listing on a US exchange, most likely on the OTC in the first instance which will open up further avenues to capital as and when required.
+This initiative in not primary and will incur significant cost to execute which will be budgeted into the above objectives.